 So, here’s the deal with Medicaid.
 From an elder law attorney.
 Who handles hundreds of cases like these every day.

-You do not have to spend-down in order to qualify for long-term care coverage through Medicaid.
-There is a $2,000 asset limit, but there are dozens of exclusions that allow you to keep more.
+You do not have to spend down to qualify for long-term care coverage through Medicaid.
+There is a $2,000 asset limit, but dozens of exclusions allow you to keep more.

-You can always keep one-half of your assets, maybe much more, possibly even all, and qualify for coverage but you will have to have professional help.
+You can always keep one-half of your assets, maybe much more, and possibly even all, and qualify for coverage, but you must have professional help.

 Medicaid assistance is available only to those who own very little.
 The Medicaid rules determine what “owning very little” means.
 A person can only own around $2,000 of what Medicaid calls “resources.”